Most guitar players start out with a setup that goes something like this:

 But what if I said you can setup a guitar rack system that is structured similarly?
 Moreover, what if I told you that it would be reasonably affordable?

 If we can take the mystique and the complexity out of these systems, boiling them down to a few basic components, than it's easy to see how we can setup our own guitar rack systems at an affordable price and benefit from their versatility.
+For a look at a recording setup that involves simpler components, checkout our home instrument recording guide.

 The Difference between Combo Amps and Standalone Power or Preamps